django/django/docs/inshort.rst

 fit your use case.

-The ASGI spec allows a number of different *channel layers* to be plugged in between these two components, with difference performance characteristics, and it's designed to allow both easy sharding as well as the ability to run separate clusters with their own protocol and worker servers.
+The ASGI spec allows a number of different *channel layers* to be plugged in between these two components, with different performance characteristics, and it's designed to allow both easy sharding as well as the ability to run separate clusters with their own protocol and worker servers.